 For all ages and abilities, we aim to ensure that a wide range of teaching and learning techniques are employed.
 Students will work individually or in groups and are encouraged to ask questions and take an active role in lessons at all times.
 They are taught to employ investigative strategies to solve problems, which we aim to present in a real-world context as far as possible.
 Above all, we aim to ensure students see mathematics as a valuable and useful tool with many applications as well as an enjoyable and challenging subject in its own right.

 Language provision at West Island reflects the nature of our community and aims to equip students with the skills and competences needed to adapt to and participate in both home and international environments.

-We offer the opportunity to develop mother tongue in Chinese or Japanese and to study a European language.
-Currently our linguistic menu includes Chinese and Japanese as a first language, Chinese as a second language, Chinese as a foreign language, French and Spanish.
+We offer the opportunity to develop mother tongue in Chinese and to study a European language.
+Currently our linguistic menu includes Chinese as a first language, Chinese as a second language, Chinese as a foreign language, French and Spanish.

 Our first language Chinese course emphasizes literature, genre and register and aims to develop learners who will study the IB bilingual diploma (A1 Chinese) in Years 12 and 13.